20 Instances of Death

 a warbler’s chipped, bright song,

-marsh grass,
+marsh grass, driftwood,

-silver maple,
+silver maple, bulrush,

 a bend in the river,

-sweet air.
+sweet air,

-You are enough.
+the water, a mirror: You are enough.

 *